 For the 2017 fiscal year, the World Bank defines low-income countries as those with a gross national income (GNI) per capita of USD 1,025 or less in 20151.

 Generic medicines can expand access by offering affordable treatments with the same safety and efficacy after a patent expires.

 Novartis is the only major healthcare company with leadership positions in both patented and generic pharmaceuticals.
-Our Sandoz Division is the second-largest producer of generics, and the price points of numerous Sandoz medicines are accessible to 90% of the world’s population.
+Our Sandoz Division is the second-largest producer of generics, with a portfolio of approximately 1000 products.

 Sandoz and its affiliate 1A Pharma often compete in tenders, where the lowest price product with the best delivery conditions usually wins the contract.
 Sandoz and 1A Pharma have successfully tendered bids in numerous African countries.